 Welcome to ‘Reflective Podiatric Practice – articles for podiatrists and guests’ a Clinician Portal derived publication.

-Reflective Podiatric Practice is a regular publication from Consultingfootpain (brand name) and published by BusypencilcaseCommunications Ltd and is available for podiatrists signed-up to my Newsfeed.
+Reflective Podiatric Practice is a regular publication under Consultingfootpain (brand name) and published by BusypencilcaseCommunications Ltd and is available for podiatrists signed-up to my Newsfeed.
 The first issue was published as an e-publication in March 2018 (3).
-Look at the figure below.
-This is all you need to sign up.

 Motivational Interviewing for Podiatrists.
 Rosi Targett (8)

 Charting the first use of corticosteroids by podiatrists.
 An original paper.
 (7)

 Learning from History.
 Podiatric surgery development from its conception.
 Ralph Graham (5)